East Fork Black River in Arizona White Mountains forest country

 Local plan

 Pick the reach first.
-Use Aspen/East Fork for an upper fork plan, Buffalo Crossing or Bear Creek for trail-linked mainstem checks, and only continue toward Wildcat or reservation-boundary water when access and permits are clear.
+Use Aspen/East Fork for an upper fork plan, Buffalo Crossing or Bear Creek for trail-linked main river checks, and only continue toward Wildcat or reservation-boundary water when access and permits are clear.

 Backup water